Tomorrow Beauty, treatments with scientifically proven effectiveness,

 Other green vegetables, such as fennel and zucchini, are also recommended for their beneficial properties.
 They are rich in fiber, which helps maintain good digestive health and stabilize blood sugar levels, which can help prevent energy dips.

 Finally, don't forget green legumes like peas and green beans.
-They are a good source of protein and fiber, two nutrients that help maintain good energy throughout the day.
+They're a good source of protein and fiber, two nutrients that help maintain good energy throughout the day.

 Whole grains and their energy intake

 Whole grains are an essential source of energy.
-They are called "complete" because they contain all the elements of their seed: the germ, the endosperm and the bran.
-These parts contain essential nutrients such as fiber, vitamins and minerals.
+They are called "complete" because they contain all the elements of their seed: the germ, endosperm, and bran.
+These parts contain essential nutrients such as fiber, vitamins, and minerals.

-These cereals include oats, quinoa, brown rice and whole wheat.
-These foods are rich in complex carbohydrates , which are gradually transformed into glucose by the body, thus guaranteeing stable and lasting energy.
-Whole grains are also a source of vegetable proteins and minerals such as magnesium, iron and potassium, which contribute to the proper functioning of the body.
+These grains include oats, quinoa, brown rice, and whole wheat.
+These foods are rich in complex carbohydrates , which are gradually converted into glucose by the body, thus ensuring stable and lasting energy.
+Whole grains are also a source of plant-based protein and minerals such as magnesium, iron, and potassium, which contribute to the proper functioning of the body.

 Regular consumption of whole grains helps maintain stable blood sugar levels, preventing energy spikes and dips.
-They are therefore particularly recommended for filling up on energy throughout the day.
+They are therefore particularly recommended for fueling up throughout the day.

 What is it in whole grains that gives our body energy?

-Whole grains provide energy to our body mainly through their complex carbohydrate content.
+Whole grains provide our body with energy primarily through their complex carbohydrate content.
 These are gradually converted into glucose by the body, providing a continuous and sustainable energy supply .
-Unlike simple carbohydrates, they prevent blood sugar spikes, allowing energy stability.
+Unlike simple carbohydrates, they prevent blood sugar spikes, allowing for energy stability.

-In addition, whole grains contain a significant amount of protein (about 10%).
-Protein is essential for repairing and building our cells and tissues, thus contributing to the body's overall energy.
+Furthermore, whole grains contain a significant amount of protein (around 10%).
+Protein is essential for the repair and construction of our cells and tissues, thus contributing to the body's overall energy.

 Finally, these cereals are rich in dietary fiber , contributing to healthy digestion and a longer feeling of satiety, avoiding cravings and energy drops.